Easy grilled mahi-mahi fish - Ready in 10 minutes it's a simple and delicious weeknight dish worthy of special occasion status.

 Cook the Fish Instructions

-Lightly brush the mahi mahi on both sides with olive oil and season to taste with salt and pepper to taste.
+- Lightly brush the mahi mahi on both sides with olive oil and season to taste with jerk seasoning

 - Grill over coals or internally on a grill pan or under a broiler for 5-6 minutes per side.

 - Serve the fish with the black-eyed pea salad on top.

 - Puree all ingredients in a blender until smooth